 It may be that a football team who has had a hectic period with a lot of games will, because of lack of training and restitution, perform poorer.
 The Wikipedia page for the FA Cup mentions Manchester United’s absence from the cup as a reason for why they won the Premier League by 18 points in the 1999-2000 season.
 If this is indeed the case, then this is something we could try to exploit in a prediction model.

-I used basically the same data and model as I have used before.
+I basically used the same data and model as I have used before.
 I used data from the English Championship and the Premier League, and predicted the Premier League games from January 2007 until January 2015 using the independent Poisson model with the Dixon & Coles weighting method (more details on the setup here and here).
 In addition I constructed a new variable, the number of matches each team has played the last x number of days, were we can use and try different values of x.
 As a pretentious shorthand I will call this the Match Schedule Intensity Index (MSII).
 Matches from the FA Cup, Europa Cup and Champions League were also included in the calculations.

 Plotting the RPS, number of days back in time and the different values of \(\xi\) against each other gives the following: